 In accordance with this interpretive guidance, the Company elected to account for lease concessions related to the effects of the COVID-19 pandemic that resulted in the total payments required by the modified contract being substantially the same as or less than total payments required by the original contract consistent with how they would be accounted for as though enforceable rights and obligations for those concessions existed in the original contract.
 Consequently, for such lease concessions, the Company did not reassess each existing contract to determine whether enforceable rights and obligations for concessions existed and elected not to apply the lease modification guidance in ASC 842 to those contracts.
-The Company accounted for COVID-19 lease abatements of \$3.1 million in fiscal 2020 as reductions to variable lease expense and accounted for lease deferrals of \$0.6 million as of January 3, 2021 as if no changes to the lease contract were made while continuing to recognize expense during the deferral period and deferring the payment obligation as a liability.
+The Company accounted for COVID-19 lease abatements of \$3.1 million in fiscal 2020 as reductions to variable lease expense and accounted for lease deferrals of \$0.1 million and \$0.6 million as of January 2, 2022 and January 3, 2021, respectively, as if no changes to the lease contract were made while continuing to recognize expense during the deferral period and deferring the payment obligation as a liability.

-See Note 7 to the Notes to Consolidated Financial Statements for a further discussion on leases.
+See Note 6 to the Notes to Consolidated Financial Statements for a further discussion on leases.